psychokadse/dotfiles/README.md

    ```sh
    chsh -s /usr/bin/zsh
    ```
-9. Remove any files that cause a conflict when stow is run (they'll be replaced by symlinks into `.dotfiles`)
+9. Remove any files that cause a conflict when stow is run.
+They'll be replaced by symlinks into `.dotfiles`.
 10. Create the required directory structure in your home directory to ensure the symlinks are created correctly:
       ```sh
       mkdir -p ~/{.ssh,.config/xfce4,Pictures} && rm -fr ~/.config/{autostart,i3,i3status}